girishg0110/girishg0110/README.md

-<strong>Hi there, I'm Girish, a junior CS/math student at Rutgers! 👋</strong>
+<strong>Hi there, I'm Girish, a senior CS/math student at Rutgers! 👋</strong>

 I'm passionate about the potential of
 <strong>